tharina11/Python-Projects/3. Intermediate Python Lessons/readme.md

 ### Intermediate Python Lessons

 Python lessons from different online sources and books.
-Followed and learned new concepts to get intermedite to advanced Python knowledge.
+Followed and learned new concepts to get intermediate to advanced Python knowledge.